Addressing Addiction Risk Factors in Young People

 • Strong neighborhood attachment

-A recent NIDA-funded study showed that prevention programs can have a multi-generational effect on improved outcomes.
+Recent reports have shown that several research-based prevention programs have been able to effectively reduce the number of people, mostly young people, who start to use drugs or alcohol, as well as the reduced the number that progressed on to harmful use of those substances.
 What’s more, these programs save communities much-needed funds.
 A 2008 SAMHSA analysis found that for every $1 spent on evidence-based prevention programs, $18 is saved.

 Prevention funding should be spent on programs that are effective and based on long-term research.